Solo 401(k) Vs SEP IRA: Choosing the Right Retirement Plan

 Maximum Contribution Limits

-Similarly, SEP IRAs offer high contribution limits compared to other IRA plans, with up to 25% of compensation or $69,000 annually for 2024 and $70,000 for 2025.
-However, the maximum allowed with a Solo 401(k) plan is even greater because you have the employee contribution.
+Similarly, SEP IRAs offer high contribution limits compared to other IRAs.
+Under this plan, you can potentially contribute up to 25 percent of your compensation or $70,000.
+Still, the maximum is greater with a Solo 401(k) plan because of the employee contribution component.

-To avoid default, make sure to pay back the loan at least quarterly.
-Note that loan offset can be rolled over, but it is not advisable to borrow from your Designated Roth and After-tax accounts.
-This option is only available for Solo 401(k) plans, borrowing from a SEP IRA is not permissible.
+As a best practice to avoid default, pay back the loan at least quarterly.
+Loan offset may be rolled over, but try not to borrow from your Roth and after-tax accounts.

-When a self-directed IRA buys real estate using a non-recourse loan or mortgage, it creates UDFI – a type of income that is taxable.
-With a Solo 401(k) plan, you can use a non-recourse loan without being subject to the UDFI rules.
-This provides significant tax advantages over an IRA to purchase real estate.
+When a self-directed IRA buys real estate using a non-recourse loan or mortgage, it creates unrelated debt-financed income (UDFI), adding to your taxable income.
+Fortunately, a Solo 401(k) plan permits you to use a non-recourse loan without being subject to the UDFI rules.
+If you’re eyeing real estate investments, this provides significant tax advantages.

 Considerations for SEP IRA

-However, you aren’t required to make contributions every year.
-For example, if your business is struggling financially, as many small businesses did during the COVID-19 pandemic, you can reduce or even suspend SEP IRA contributions without penalty.
+Still, you don’t have to make contributions every year.
+If your business is struggling financially, you may be able to reduce or even suspend SEP IRA contributions without penalty.

-IRAR, with nearly 30 years of experience, focuses on helping investors build their retirement wealth by providing alternative investment options with low fees.
-Reach out for a free consultation to build your dream portfolio and secure a financially free retirement.
+With nearly 30 years of experience, IRAR helps investors build retirement wealth with alternative investment options and low fees—and we’re here to help you.
+Schedule your free consultation to build your dream portfolio and become financially free in retirement.

 Solo 401k vs SEP IRA FAQs